chrisrzhou/unverse/readme.md

 # The Unverse

-A personal collection of writings and meditations on my journey of unforming my mind in the *Unverse* to *Truly* experiment the *Universe*.
+A personal collection of writings and meditations on my journey of unforming my mind in the *Unverse* to *Truly* experience the *Universe*.

 ## Content